Southwest Territory (Six Flags Great America)

-When Southwest Territory was built, it was built in three phases.
-Set in an 1800s themed Wild West town, the area features six attractions, including the roller coasters Raging Bull and Viper, along with multiple flat rides such as Chubasco and Ricochet.
+Previous plans to build a Southwest-themed land as an expansion were made when the park was under the operation of the Marriott Corporation.
+This themed area was planned to open outside the park's original layout in 1979, but it never materialized.
+Six Flags began construction on the Southwest Territory area starting in 1995, building in three phases.

 History

-The Great Southwest concept (1977-1982)
+The Great Southwest concept (19771982)

-During the initial planning of Marriott's Great America in Gurnee, a seventh themed land, The Great Southwest, was intended to be added the park as its first major expansion after opening.
+During the initial planning of Marriott's Great America in Gurnee, a seventh themed land named The Great Southwest, was intended to be added the park as its first major expansion after opening.
 The land was planned to open in 1979, but the plans never materialized.

 Early signs of another land came in 1977, the park's second season, with the addition of the Southern Cross Skyride.
 Manufactured by the Swiss firm Von Roll, the Southern Cross was one of the tallest and longest gondola rides that the company ever produced for an amusement park, at 120 feet in the air.
 The reason for the height was that the Southern Cross intersected perpendicularly and also passed over the Delta Flyer/Eagle's Flight skyride.
 The Southern Cross was a round trip to the future plot of The Great Southwest, which was just a large pile of dirt.
 After the park missed its intended 1979 opening for the land, the Southern Cross operated for just three more seasons before being removed after the 1982 season.

-Southwest Territory expansion phases (1995-1997)
+Southwest Territory expansion phases (19951997)

 Pre-phases: Viper (1995)

 After years of planning, Six Flags finally began to develop The Great Southwest in time for the park's 20th anniversary, now known as Southwest Territory.
 Although not announced, the park would open Southwest Territory in three annual phases from 1995 until 1997.
 The first of these phases was Viper, an all-new wooden roller coaster.
 It was the first roller coaster to be designed and installed directly by Six Flags.
 It was modeled after the Coney Island Cyclone, and constructed from 700,000 board-feet of southern pine.
 The ride's station is themed after Colonel Peabody's Snake Oil Elixir Pharmaceutical Factory, a facility which was abandoned and overrun with snakes, hence the ride's name.
 As Southwest Territory was still relatively a secret, Viper was listed as being part of Hometown Square.

 Phase 1: Southwest Territory opening (1996)

 For the 1996 season, the second phase of the Southwest Territory expansion came in the form of an eleven-acre themed land that opened adjacent to Viper, and would be built in three different phases.
+It was built outside of the park's original layout design called the "Duell loop".
 The Old West Town featured 1800s-themed western-style retail stores and restaurants, as well as a saloon split across two sides of a single block.
 The front part of the area's signature Spanish Mission opened, with the back part with the Chubasco tea cups still under construction.